 My personal favourite walk to do in Yorkshire is the Ingleton Waterfalls Trail.
 The loop circuit is a manageable 7 km long.
 It does however incorporate lots of steps so is unfortunately not accessible for wheelchair users.

 With lots of waterfalls and some incredibly beautiful scenery along the way it is a popular walk with families and dog walkers.

 Read more | Walking the Ingleton Waterfalls Trail

 3. Go shopping in Diagon Alley (The Shambles)

-Take a stroll along the cobblestones of York and visit a street which dates back to the Domesday book of 1086.
-In fact some of the buildings along the Shambles were built in the 14th century and are over 700 years old!
+Take a stroll along the cobblestones of York and visit a street that dates back to the Domesday book of 1086.
+In fact, some of the buildings along the Shambles were built in the 14th century and are over 700 years old!

 The street is said to be the inspiration behind Diagon Alley in Harry Potter.
 You may actually be forgiven for thinking you actually are at Diagon Alley as the street does seem to have rather a lot of Potter related shops!